jdrichardsappacad/react-2021/week-14/practices/02-functional-component-props/README.md

 ### Pass a Function as a Prop

 There are times where you may want to pass a function as a prop.
-This does not mean that you change the prop in the functional component.
-Instead, you will call the function in the parent component which may then have some functionality.
+By doing this, you will be passing a reference to the function in the parent component which may then have some functionality.

 In your `App.js`, beneath your `baseStats` object, create a function called `handleClick`